Rotopress

 The Rotopress is a waste collection vehicle manufactured by the German company Faun Umwelttechnik and formerly by KUKA.
 It uses a rotating drum to compact waste, and has its origin in a series of designs built by KUKA since the 1920s.
 The name "Rotopress" was first used in 1977, and has been used on subsequent models by the company, and by other companies under licence.

 Description

-The Rotopress is a continuously compacting garbage truck.
-A massive rotating drum compacts and stores the garbage.
+The Rotopress is a continuously compacting drum typically mounted on a garbage truck chassis (replacing the large trash storage); it is a massive rotating drum that compacts and stores the garbage.
 The outer edge of the drum acts as the loading hopper, and paddles on the drum convey the waste around an auger of decreasing pitch until it is small enough to be forced through a small ring-shaped gap between the drum and the auger, where it then enters the main section of the drum, which has helically shaped internal paddles which move the now-crushed waste towards the front of the vehicle.
 When emptying the drum, the direction of rotation is reversed.